 The pressure cooker perfectly cooks the chicken wings in 8 minutes and leaves them moist and juicy.
 The time under the broiler then firms up the skin and makes the wings delicious and ready to serve.

-I included this last photo just to show how moist these wings are., or to tease you into making these glazed chicken wings right now.
+I included this last photo just to show how moist these wings are., or to tease you into making these instant pot chicken wings right now.

 Disclaimer: This recipe post contains affiliate links.

 - 1 3/4 lbs. chicken wings, (6 full wings, cut in half at the joint, tips removed)